Houston Area at a Glance

 Will Houston police fully encrypt their radios?

-There is no current public plan for HPD to fully encrypt all communications.
-However, many major cities have moved to full encryption in recent years.
-Community engagement and advocacy help ensure Houston maintains its current transparency.
+No public plan exists for HPD to fully encrypt all communications.
+Many major cities have moved to full encryption in recent years, so public engagement matters.
+Community pressure is part of what keeps Houston's current approach intact.